PSYCHOLOGY 3101 (Honors)

 Making the Mastery Exam System Work for You

-You may take the Mastery Exam as many times as necessary for you to pass Part I. However, you only have one shot at each Quiz and Homework assignment.
+You may take the Mastery Exam again if you fail it in order to pass Part I. However, you only have one shot at each Quiz and Homework assignment.
 This system is designed to put less pressure on you and to let you spend your time on learning rather than on worrying about your grades.
-Your grade is determined by the amount of work you do in Part II and is not affected by your score on the Mastery Exam, so long as you pass it.
+Your letter grade is determined by the amount of work you do in Part II and is not affected by your score on the Mastery Exam, so long as you pass it.
+However, the better you do on the mastery exam, the easier Part II of the course is likely to be.

 However, don't treat the Mastery Exam like a typical midterm or final.
 Cramming the night before by studying your notes and the text book will not work.
 The focus of this course is on learning by doing.
 The Exam will evaluate your ability to do statistics.
 The homework assignments and the quizzes are designed to give you feedback on your progress and to give you practice on the kinds of questions you will be expected to answer on the Mastery Exam.

 If you are getting low quiz or homework scores, or are not understanding the lab or class material, or are feeling lost in any way, see your instructors IMMEDIATELY!!
 The material we cover in Part I is usually covered in a full semester in an old-style statistics course.
+You will also need to understand and be able to use this material in order to complete the second part of the course.
 Don't let yourself fall behind.

-The purpose of Part II is to give you experience in applying the statistical concepts and tools you learned in Part I. You will be able to get practical experience in all phases of the research process: posing questions, designing experiments or surveys, collecting data, doing statistical analyses, interpreting results, and reviewing other's research.
-Your grade will be determined by how many of the activities you complete.
-All activities will be graded pass/fail.
-If you fail an activity, you will have another opportunity to redo it.
+The purpose of Part II is to give you experience in applying the statistical concepts and tools you learned in Part I. You will be able to gain practical experience in all phases of the research process: posing questions, designing a statistical analysis to answer these questions, performing the statistical analyses, interpreting results, reviewing other's research papers, and revising your manuscripts to produce an excellent final product.
 Below is a brief description of the various activities; more details will be provided in a subsequent syllabus for Part II.

 Lectures:

-I will present the details of each of the activities described below, discuss other aspects of the research process such as publication, and hold workshops on the various activities.
+I will present the details of each of the activities described below, discuss other aspects of the research process such as publication, and hold workshops on the various activities and specific statistical techniques that might be of interest to certain students.

 Peer Review: